 Indeed, all colors find their place within the spectrum, coexisting harmoniously as frequencies of light.
 This beautiful interplay of colors aligns with the principles of the Yin-Yang polarity theory, which suggests that opposing color vibrations strive to find balance.
 This creates a symphony of light that is both enlightening and awe-inspiring.

-In this theory, colors are viewed as expressions of energy, with each color representing a different aspect of universal energy balance.
-Importantly, in the practice of chromotherapy, no single color is considered superior or inferior to another.
+This theory views colors as expressions of energy, with each color representing a certain aspect of universal energy balance.
+In chromotherapy, practitioners regard all colors as equal; none is superior or inferior to another.

-That is to say, each color possesses unique attributes, benefits, and uses, along with its nutritional factors such as vitamins and minerals, all of which are supported by the sun in their formulation.
+In other words, each color has unique attributes, benefits, and uses, along with nutritional factors such as vitamins and minerals, all of which the sun supports in their formulation.

 In summary, the colors we perceive are creations of the mind in response to light.
 They result from the way sunlight interacts with and reflects off an object.
 While the scientific process is much more complex, we delve deeper into these concepts in our virtual classes.